CiscoSE/apic_em_webapp/README.md

 ----------

 2/7/17 - added /api/v1/ as a demonstration of serialized JSON output of the config.

 2/9/17 - added /wh_init/ adapting ciscosparkapi example code to django

+2/10/17 - added /sparkwebhook/ adapting ciscosparkapi example to django.
+Also resolved circular import statements in views, get_stuff and bot.